 - Think omnichannel

 1. Prioritise consistency

 Consistency is a wide-reaching term when it comes to how you convey your brand.
 But what is consistency?

-You might take it to mean keeping your visual identity uniform and recognizable across platforms, for one thing.
+You might take it to mean keeping your visual identity uniform and recognisable across platforms, for one thing.
 And, sure, that’s definitely a key way to raise brand awareness.
-In fact, color can boost brand recognition by up to 80%, while consumers are 81% more likely to remember your company colors than your name.
+In fact, color can boost brand recognition by up to 80%, while consumers are 81% more likely to remember your company colours than your name.

 But consistency goes beyond just the look and feel of your brand.
 We’re also talking about consistency in your tone of voice and digital output.
 You want everything you put out there to feel like it came from the same source, with the same values.